Why is the Temple according to the prophecy of Ezekiel

 reeds, we obtain only place that totally satisfies to the prophecy of

 Ezekiel!
 We obtain a sacred site, which includes ancient Jerusalem.
-We

-with the location of the altar according to the prophecy of Ezekiel.
 Apparently this is the altar of Abraham and the mountain Jehovah Jireh.
 Go and see if you do not believe.